 How do you account for rising health care costs in your retirement planning?
-If you're like most, you're going about it the wrong way.
+If you're like most, you're underestimating these expenses.

 Although Medicare Part A, which covers some level of hospitalization, is free, the bulk of Medicare coverage is not free.
 You'll pay premiums.
 In addition, you'll have out-of-pocket costs as it is estimated Medicare will cover only about 50-60% of your health care needs.
 Over time, these premiums and out-of-pocket costs will go up.